kevinswiber/siren/README.md

 ##Usage Considerations

 Siren supports a resource design style that doesn't have to be primarily CRUD-based.
 A root entity may take ownership of facilitating changes to sub-entities via actions.
 Using Siren allows you to easily provide a task-based interface through your Web API.

+## Feedback

+Siren is still a work in progress looking for some real world usage and feedback.
+Please contribute!
+Feel free to use GitHub Issues to make suggestions or fire up a Pull Request with changes to be reviewed.
+Thank you!